troyxmccall/janet/README.md

 1. clone the repo (find the latest version number in [the releases page](https://github.com/troyxmccall/janet/releases)):
     1. `git clone -b v1.5.2 https://github.com/troyxmccall/janet.git`
-    2. `cd karmabot`
+    2. `cd janet`
 2. install dependencies
     1. run `go mod download`
-3. run `go build` in `/cmd/karmabot` and `/cmd/karmabotctl`
+3. run `go build` in `/cmd/janet` and `/cmd/janetctl`
-    2. `cd cmd/karmabot`
+    2. `cd cmd/janet`
     3. `go build`
-    4. `cd ../karmabotctl`
+    4. `cd ../janetctl`
     5. `go build`

 ## Usage

 1. add a **Slack Bot** integration: `https://team.slack.com/apps/A0F7YS25R-bots`. an avatar is available [here](/avatar.png).
-2. invite `karmabot` to any existing channels and all future channels (this is a limitation of Slack's bot API, unfortunately)
+2. invite `janet` to any existing channels and all future channels (this is a limitation of Slack's bot API, unfortunately)
-3. run `karmabot`. the following options are supported. you can use environment variables as well, but any CLI options you pass will take precedence.
+3. run `janet`. the following options are supported. you can use environment variables as well, but any CLI options you pass will take precedence.

 | option                      | required? | description                                                  | default                          | env var                |